abdallah1936/PONG/README.md

 * Have the opposing post go up and down at a consitant speed
 * Have a winner box at the bottem
 * Have a score counter
-* Have the ball move up in speed that makes sense; for example when someone gets to 4 points, have the ball going at a very fast speed
 * Render a ball when someone scores a point
 * Have a reset button for someone wins